kuzmik/ansible-droplet/README.md

 * `tasks/digitalocean.yaml`: creates the droplet
 * `tasks/install-packages.yaml`: installs some base packages that I use
 * `tasks/configure-system.yaml`: random system config stuff, like disabling ipv6
-* `tasks/remove-system.yaml`: installs sysvinit and *completely eradicates* systemd from the system (other than the shim library to let modern apps function sans systemd); includes two separate reboots
+* `tasks/remove-systemd.yaml`: installs sysvinit and *completely eradicates* systemd from the system (other than the shim library to let modern apps function sans systemd); includes two separate reboots.
+[Currently disabled because debian gets into a state after a short time]
 * `tasks/create-user.yaml`: creates my user, associates my key with the new user and drops a bashrc in the homedir
 * `tasks/security.yaml`: *super* basic system hardening, including adding my user to sudoers
 * `tasks/install-lego.yaml`: download the lego release, untar it, copy the binary to /usr/bin, and cleanup /tmp